dhruvvekaria75/discord-burgbuilder/README.md

 ## Contribute ##
 Feel free to contribute or file an issue if you have a bug or feature request.<br>
-If you have questions you can [join the Castlebuilder discord server](https://discord.gg/ae2avNc).
+If you have questions you can [join the Burgbuilder discord server](https://discord.gg/ae2avNc).